trow-land/Apple-Counter/README.md

 This repository contains the implementation and comparison of different computer vision approaches to detect apples in an orchard.
 The primary goal of this project is to calculate and predetermine the yield of apple crops using machine vision algorithms, which helps estimate the seasonal turnover in the agricultural industry.

-The project investigates four different computer vision approaches for apple detection:
+The project originally investicated four different computer vision approaches for apple detection:

 1. Two conventional methods involving direct image manipulation
-2. Two machine learning methods using convolutional neural networks (CNNs)
+2. Two machine learning methods using deep learning algorithms, YOLO and Mask R-CNN

+The project has since been extended to include other computer vision algorithms such as U-Net.

+## Dataset

-The dataset used for both methods consists of images with red apples on trees.
+The dataset used for both methods consists of images with apples on trees.
 The results demonstrate a significant difference in accuracy between conventional and machine learning-based methods, with the YOLO object detection model proving to be the most accurate.

 ## Repository Structure